michael-sumner/go-make-things/content/articles/2020/2020-04-28-an-introduction-to-css-grid.md

 }
 ```

-In this example, the layout is actually a five-column grid, and `1fr` is equal one-fifth, or 20%.

-To get the "total columns," you add all of the fractional units together.
-This is actually a five-column layout, with the middle container spanning three columns.
+In this example, while the layout is actually three-column grid, for math purposes it's helpful to think of it as a five-column grid with the middle content area spanning three columns.

+To figure out the width of `1fr`, count up the total number of fractional units.
+One over that number (1/n) will give you the fraction, and dividing into 100 will give you the percentage.

+In this example, there are five total fractional unites, so `1fr` is one-fifth of the layout, or 20%.

 [Here's what that looks like.](https://codepen.io/cferdinandi/pen/NWGgzZb)